 4.1.
 Prescription fraud by medical professionals – HS 11153

-Per Health & Safety Code 11153, prescription fraud is the crime where a medical professional knowingly writes a prescription for a controlled substance that:
+Per Health & Safety Code 11153, prescription fraud is the crime where a medical professional knowingly prescribes a controlled substance that:

 - is not issued for a legitimate medical purpose, and/or

 - is not issued in the usual course of his professional practice.

 As with a violation of HS 11156, a violation of this law is a wobbler that can lead to a three-year jail term.